sujith-eag/agentic-workstation/CLI_REFERENCE.md

-# Agentic Workstation CLI & TUI Reference
+# Agentic Workflow OS CLI & TUI Reference

-**Version:** 1.0.3
+**Version:** 1.0.4
-**Generated:** December 10, 2025
+**Generated:** December 13, 2025
 **Source:** Code Review Analysis

 ## Overview

-The Agentic Workstation provides both command-line (CLI) and text user interface (TUI) access to multi-agent workflow orchestration.
-The CLI offers scripting and automation capabilities, while the TUI provides interactive, menu-driven workflow management with guided wizards and context-aware operations.
+The Agentic Workflow OS provides both command-line (CLI) and text user interface (TUI) access to multi-agent workflow orchestration.
+The CLI uses a **context-aware design** where available commands depend on whether you're in a project directory or not.
+The TUI provides interactive, menu-driven workflow management with guided wizards and context-aware operations.

 ## Global Options